eddLai/Exoskeleton-Control-Note/opensim python API.md

-infrastructure for defining a dynamic System and its State [[opensim python API example]]
+- infrastructure for defining a dynamic System and its State
+- System as the set of differential equations, and the state as its variables.
+[[opensim python API example]]